T - the type of items coming out of this stagepublic interface BatchStage<T> extends GeneralStage<T>

 stateless and cooperative.@Nonnull <S,R> BatchStage<R> mapStateful(@Nonnull SupplierEx<? extends S> createFn, @Nonnull BiFunctionEx<? super S,? super T,? extends R> mapFn)

-object along with each input item to mapFn
+object along with each input item to mapFn, which can update

 the object's state.
 The state object will be included in the state